ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ### Card Type Page

-Whatever type of card you chose you will see a list of all the cards of that type registered.
+Whatever type of card you chose you'll see all the cards of the selected type.

 Here you can also register, update or delete a card.

 If a type does not have any card registered, you will see a message notifying that: